areejimran/areejimran.github.io/README.md

 ### Areej Imran

->About me: I am currently a sophomore at Loyola University studying Software Engineering.
+>About me: I am currently a sophomore at Loyola University Chicago studying Software Engineering.
 I am in the class of 2025.

 >As of right now I am focusing on my academics, striving to gain experience and expanding my network to determine where I fit best in my interests.